 3. Making rigorous self-criticism after a blow to our confidence

 When something upsets or displeases us, it is natural to try to understand what happened and look for possible solutions.
-But often we get stuck to the events and have the same thoughts and the same feelings again and again.
-This creates growing concerns and obsessions.
-In turn, it provokes the reaction of the organism to stress and over time increases the risk of depression, alcoholism, nutrition disorders and cardiovascular diseases.
+But we often get stuck to the events and have the same thoughts and the same feelings again and again.